International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.binding.https.md

 }
 ```

+The consumer must include the `negotiationId`.
+The consumer must include either the `offer` or `offerId` property.

 If the message is successfully processed, the provider connector must return and HTTP 200 (OK) response.
 The response body is not specified and clients are not required to process
 it.

-### 2.7 The provider `negotiations/:id/offers/events` resource
+### 2.7 The provider `negotiations/:id/events` resource

-NOTE: We could use `negotiations/:id/offers/current/events` as an alternative

 #### 2.7.1 POST

-A consumer connector can POST a [ContractOfferEventMessage](./message/contract.offer.event.message.json) to `negotiations/:id/offers/events` to accept or decline the current
+A consumer connector can POST a [ContractNegotiationEventMessage](./message/contract.negotiation.event.message.json) to `negotiations/:id/events` to accept the current
 provider contract offer.
 If the negotiation state is successfully transitioned, the provider must return HTTP code 200 (OK).
 The response body is not specified and clients are not
 required to process it.